 Can I share your recipes?

 Absolutely!
-Feel free to share any of my recipes.
+Feel free to share any of my recipes with your friends.
 First, choose the recipe you want to share and make sure you have that recipe page open.
 Second, if you are on Pinterest, Facebook, or Twitter, just use the handy links at the top of each recipe page and click away.
 If you are not on social media and want to share a recipe by email, just copy the link in the address bar at the top and paste the link into an email.
 Then send the email and the recipient can use the link to access the recipe.
 It’s that easy.

 Why aren’t you on the food network?